Vigneshwaran110203/customize-styles-button/README.md

    npm start
    ```

-   This will start the development server, and you can view the project at `http://localhost:5173`.
+   This will start the development server, and you can view the project at `http://localhost:5173` in vite and `http://localhost:3000` in create-react-app.

 ### Building for Production